vgno/ably/README.md

 Purpose:

-1. Make it possible to write an A/B test entirely in HTML or CSS without writing any Javascript whatsoever.
+1. Make it possible to write an A/B test entirely in HTML or CSS without writing any Javascript.
 2. Help avoid the flickering effect when showing/hiding/manipulating DOM elements via Javascript after the DOM is ready.

 This is achieved by adding the selected variants as classes to the `body` element.
 This makes the browser able to style page elements early, before the entire DOM is loaded.

-The variant classes need to be added to the `body` element as early as possible, preferably right after the opening `body` tag.
+The variant classes will be added to the `body` element by Ably.
+The routine that adds those classes needs to be invoked as early as possible, preferably right after the opening `body` tag.

 ### HTML API